robolamp/robolamp/README.md

 **Random three body problem bot**

-A program which is simulating the behaviour of random three body system multiple times and publishing animation of the most interesting one every two hours at [Telegram channel](https://t.me/random_three_body_problem).
+A program which is simulating the behavior of random three body system multiple times and publishing animation of the most interesting one every 12 hours at [Telegram channel](https://t.me/random_three_body_problem).

 [Link to repo](https://github.com/robolamp/3_body_problem_bot)